syncfusion-content/javascript-docs/js/api/ejDiagram.md

 ### nodes.verticalAlign `enum`
 {:#members:nodes-verticalalign}

 Sets the vertical aligment of a node.
 Applicable, if the parent of a node is a container.
-See <a href="global.html#verticalalignment">VerticalAlignment</a>
+See [Vertical Alignment](/js/api/global#verticalalignment)

 #### Default Value